 student with her head in hands cause of stress

 Stress is a universal experience.
-As defined on the NHS website, ‘stress is usually a reaction to mental or emotional pressure’.
+As defined on the NHS website, ‘stress is the body’s reaction to feeling threatened or under pressure.’
 It is a normal human reaction, and everyone has experienced it.
-How each person reacts to stress is different – the important thing is learning to manage your own stress and cope with the pressure.
+How each person reacts to stress is different – the important thing is learning to manage stress and cope with the pressure.

-Stress is not a foreign concept to most, if not all, people.
-Stress manifest itself differently to different people.
-Sometimes you notice that you or your body react differently even in different situations.
-Minor stress for me usually results in pacing around and getting fidgety with random objects.
-Major stress for me may result in unhealthy impulsive decision-making moments.
-The most this has affected me physically is heart palpitations and headaches.
+Sometimes you notice that you or your body react differently in different situations.
+Minor stress for me usually results in pacing around and fidgeting with random objects.
+Whereas major stress may result in unhealthy impulsive decision-making.
+In the most extreme, stress has affected me physically through heart palpitations and headaches.
 Friends and loved ones of mine also experienced stress which affected their physical health.
 Some of which lead to stress induced ulcers, migraines, and insomnia.
 The build up of stress may lead to serious health problems – mental and physical.

 As I have grown up, I have learnt that there are healthier ways to cope with stress.
 Here are some ways to manage your stress: